priyanshudutta04/JAVA-DSA/README.md

 # JAVA
-This repository contains all the codes that I practice for java
+This repository contains all the codes that I practice for dsa in java.